KristenTse/Artificial-Intelligence/11-Puzzle Solver/README.md

 # Instructions
-**Project Description**
+**Project Description**<br>
-Implement the A* algorithm with graph search for solving the 11-puzzle problem as described below.
-Use sum of Manhattan distances of tiles from their goal positions as heuristic function.
+<p>Implement the A* algorithm with graph search for solving the 11-puzzle problem as described below.
+Use sum of Manhattan distances of tiles from their goal positions as heuristic function.</p><br>

-**11-Puzzle Problem**
+**11-Puzzle Problem**<br>
-On a 3 x 4 board there are 11 tiles numbered from 1 to 11 and a blank position.
+<p>On a 3 x 4 board there are 11 tiles numbered from 1 to 11 and a blank position.
 A tile can slide into the blank position if it is horizontally or vertically adjacent to the blank position.
 Given a start board configuration and a goal board configuration, find a move sequence with a minimum number of moves to reach the goal configuration from the start configuration.
-(Note: the 3 x 4 board has 3 rows and 4 columns.)
+(Note: the 3 x 4 board has 3 rows and 4 columns.)</p><br>

-**File Format**
+**File Format**<br>
-Your program will read in the initial and goal states from a text file that contains 7 lines as follows:
+<p>Your program will read in the initial and goal states from a text file that contains 7 lines as follows:
 - Lines 1 to 3 contain the tile pattern for the initial state
 - Line 4 is a blank line.
 - Lines 5 to 7 contain the tile pattern for the goal state